Snow no barrier to Brits heading for newly reopened pubs after almost 100 days of covid closure

 The Daily Mail branded Monday “CRAZY FREEZDOM,” while the Sun labeled the new rule that people could eat outdoors with friends and family “Alfreezco dining.”

-With excitement in the air that life may finally be returning to some sense of normalcy after three national lockdowns and more than 127,000 lives lost to the coronavirus, Prime Minister Boris Johnson urged Brits to “behave responsibly” as restrictions lift across the four nations.
+With excitement in the air that life may finally be returning to some sense of normalcy after three national lockdowns and more than 127,000 lives lost to the coronavirus, Prime Minister Boris Johnson urged Brits to “behave responsibly” as restrictions lift across the four nations (England, Scotland, Wales and Northern Ireland).

 According to Britain’s Beer and Pub Association, an estimated 15 million pints will be consumed in England this week — despite the low temperatures.